top of page

 2023, Great Barrington Public Theater, Massachusetts (new production)

-A contemporary gothic mystery in which a splintering present gives way to our murky future.
+A gothic mystery in which a splintering present gives way to our murky future.

 "★★★★